khalti/docs.khalti.com/content/api/transaction.md

 Khalti provides API for retrieving list of payments made to a merchant.
-A merchant should use secret test and live keys for retrieving test and live payments respectively.
+A merchant should use secret test and live keys for retrieving test and live payment list respectively.

 **List of transactions can also be viewed after logging on [Khalti website](https://khalti.com) with merchant account.**